vinod-amagi/amgdoc/epg/amagi-gracenote-integration.md

 Amagi EPG system generates the EPG based on the Cloudport playlists (or other supported schedules sources) and metadata sourced from the content partners and delivers to Gracenote in a pre-defined XML format into an FTP server hosted by Gracenote.

+Amagi EPG system scans the schedule sources for new/modified schedules periodically (approximately every 3 hours), generates EPG if necessary and delivers to the FTP.
+Gracenote will also setup processes to scan this FTP periodically (frequency to be agreed while onboarding) and ingest the data.

 > The content partner will be responsible for getting the FTP credentials from Gracenote and share with Amagi during the channel onboarding.
 {.is-info}

+> Currently there is no feedback mechanism to acknowledge the success/failure of the ingest by Gracenote or the quality of the data.
+{.is-warning}

 #### Delivery EPG from Gracenote to MVPDs